phuse-org/git-in-statistical-programming/README.md

 # The use of Git in Statisical Programming

 🚧 This repository is under construction yet. 🚧

 It is intended to support the working group for the use of **Git in Statistical Programming**.

 If you are interested in joining, please go [here](https://advance.hub.phuse.global/wiki/spaces/WEL/pages/90472449/The+Use+of+Git+in+Statistical+Programming) to find out more!

-Take a look to the [website](https://phuse-org.github.io/git-in-statistical-programming/)(made by Quarto)
+Take a look to the [website](https://phuse-org.github.io/git-in-statistical-programming/) (made with Quarto).

 # Objectives and Deliverables